MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 4. There are two connections that you need to set up in the **Connections** section.

-    1. BigCommerce Common Data Service Connection&lt;I don't see a connector in power automate for this.
-How do I set it up?&gt;
+    1. BigCommerce Common Data Service Connection <I don't see a connector in power automate for this.
+How do I set it up?>;

     2. BigCommerce connection:
           1. Select the connection.

-        2. Select the **Retrieve Connection Link** URL.
+          1. Select the **Retrieve Connection Link** URL.

-        3. Search for **BigCommerce** and then select the connector.
+          1. Search for **BigCommerce** and then select the connector.

-        4. Enter the following information: **Connection Name**: enter a name of your choice;**API Key**: enter the BigCommerce API key.
-You can retrieve it by following the instructions here: https://&lt;your store hash code&gt;.mybigcommerce.com/manage/settings/auth/api-accounts
+          1. Enter the following information: **Connection Name**: enter a name of your choice;**API Key**: enter the BigCommerce API key.
+You can retrieve it by following the instructions here: https://<your store hash code>.mybigcommerce.com/manage/settings/auth/api-accounts.

-        5. Save the connection.
+          1. Save the connection.

-        6. Test the connection to ensure that it is established by selecting **Test** in the top ribbon.
+          1. Test the connection to ensure that it is established by selecting **Test** in the top ribbon.

-        7. Copy your URL.
+          1. Copy your URL.

-        8. Go back the **Connection URL** page in Intelligent Order Management and paste the URL.
+         1. Go back the **Connection URL** page in Intelligent Order Management and paste the URL.

 5. Go to the **Parameters** tab and add the BigCommerce store hash&lt;where do you find this information?&gt;

 ## Out of box capabilities